 A GrafNav Static license allows a user to process GNSS data within either GrafNav or GrafNet, however only static data will be processed.
-GrafNet is included with the installation of GrafNav and Inertial Explorer, but is not included with the installation of Inertial Explorer Xpress.
 See GrafNav Static Overview on page 31 for more information.

 1.1.6 Waypoint TerraStar Near Real-Time (NRT) Precise Products